petsc/petsc/doc/install/multibuild.rst

 .. note::

    While the caching system used by ``configure`` is very useful, it usually errs on the side of caution.
-If a change has occured in your system which could reasonably change how a package/program is compiled, ``configure`` will automatically rebuild this software for you.
+If a change has occurred in your system which could reasonably change how a package/program is compiled, ``configure`` will automatically rebuild this software for you.